MitocGroup/www/views/blog/posts/2015/12/interview-creators-of-the-deep-framework.md

 2. Go to checkout page, provide credit card (pay for licensing the code) and provide cloud provider account credentials (point where the code will be loaded)
 3. Enjoy the web application!

-In both cases, DEEP ecosystem manages (and encourages, but doesn’t enforce) environments/versioning/aliases for the users (developers or customers).
+In both cases, DEEP ecosystem manages (and encourages, but doesn't enforce) environments/versioning/aliases for the users (developers or customers).
 Where appropriate, we ask for confirmations from users and apply changes to existing stacks.
-At some point in near future, we’d like to build a process that is very close to blue-green deployments.
+At some point in near future, we'd like to build a process that is very close to blue-green deployments.

 #### Q: Was there anything that surprised you along the way?
-Were certain tasks easier or harder than you’d expected?
+Were certain tasks easier or harder than you'd expected?

 Well, this is a tricky question.
 Since almost everything for us was new, we had lots of questions and misperceptions on certain things, but with help and support from the community and AWS, every task that was hard at the beginning turned up easy at the end.
 The biggest surprise was to be spotted by AWS Lambda team and invited to speak at AWS re:Invent 2015, the breakout session called “Microservices Architecture for Digital Platforms with AWS Lambda, Amazon CloudFront and Amazon DynamoDB”.

-#### Q: Are there any tools or libraries you’ve used to build DEEP, or that you use alongside DEEP that you want people to know about?
+#### Q: Are there any tools or libraries you've used to build DEEP, or that you use alongside DEEP that you want people to know about?

 DEEP Framework is open source project, built on top of **tons** of other open source projects from Github.
-I’ll try to briefly mention some of them (and apologies in advance if I miss anything):
+I'll try to briefly mention some of them (and apologies in advance if I miss anything):

 - [aws/aws-sdk-js](https://github.com/aws/aws-sdk-js)
 - [getsentry/raven-node](https://github.com/getsentry/raven-node)